All Episodes

 So there's that to consider.

-But I would say, and I have been saying for for some time and you know, taking a few hits on X or wherever else, and you know, when you stand up, you gotta be able to take the hits when they occur.
+But I would say, and I have been saying for some time and taking a few hits on X or wherever else.

-And basically it's a vote against the dollar.
+And basically, it's a vote against the dollar.

-I mean, in 2024, or as I said a moment ago, the US dollar is about $2,000 in uh US terms, and now we're at almost double that in a year.
+I mean, in 2024, as I said a moment ago, the US dollar is about $2,000 in US terms.

 That's something to think about.